Acetamiprid: Adverse effects

 Acetamiprid has a high potential for bioaccumulation and is highly toxic to birds and moderately toxic to aquatic organisms.
 Excessive use of the pesticide could pose a threat to bird populations and other parts of the food chain.
 On the other hand, the metabolites that are produced after the absorption of acetamiprid in the honey bee are less toxic than those of other neonicotinoides.
 The half-life time of acetamiprid is also rather short, approximately 25–30 minutes, whereas other neonicotinoides can have a half-life of 4–5 hours.
 However, some metabolites are still present in the honey bee after 72 hours.
 This might be a toxicological risk for honey bees, as chronic exposure can increase the toxicity of certain compounds.
 The EPA considers it "only moderately toxic" to bees; however, some media sources and the recent documentary Vanishing of the Bees have blamed neonicotinoids like acetamiprid for colony collapse disorder.

 According to a report of the EPA from 2002, acetamiprid poses low risks to the environment compared to other insecticides.
 It degrades rapidly in soil and has therefore a low chance of leaching into groundwater.
 The degradation products will be able to reach the groundwater but are predicted to not be of toxicological significance.

 Toxicity

 Insect studies

+German scientists showed that spraying acetamiprid on a grassland — at low concentrations similar to those found at the edges of treated fields — led, in just two days, to a 92% collapse in the populations of the three most abundant insect species in these environments.
+This corresponds to a sensitivity to acetamiprid more than 11,000 times greater than that of the honeybee.